ahmedkhaled24/ahmedkhaled24/README.md

 # 👋 Hi, I'm Ahmed Khaled
 ### Senior Android Engineer | Kotlin • Jetpack Compose • Clean Architecture
-### Building secure, high-performance apps for government, fintech, and commercial sectors
+### Building secure, high-performance apps for government, fintech, and enterprise sectors

 I’m an Android Engineer with 4+ years of experience developing modern, secure, and scalable mobile applications.
 I specialize in **Kotlin**, **Jetpack Compose**, **Hilt**, **Coroutines**, and **Clean Architecture**, and I focus on building solutions that are fast, reliable, and easy to maintain.